 Penn State Sports Weekly Overview

-Stat of the Week: Penn State outshot Monmouth 25-11 in the first round victory.
+Stat of the Week: The Penn State defense forced 22 turnovers in the win over Ohio State.

 Men’s Ice Hockey: